pulsation/enyo2cordova/README.md

 Design
 ------

 This project consists in a set of scripts that wrap tools already provided by frameworks it depends on.
-Dependancies are directly managed using git submodules.

 * bin/ contains initialization and deployment scripts.
 * config/ contains configuration files.